How do you design and build a better DIY bar?

 BAR DESIGN IDEAS – HOW TO DESIGN AND BUILD A BETTER DIY BAR

-So how can bars be designed to maximize both flexibility and productivity to meet all operating conditions?
-The answer is rooted in the concepts of workstations and assembly lines – the same core principles utilized for the mass production of automobiles, innovated in 1913 by Henry Ford.
-Ford’s development of the straight-line assembly line was so powerful that it reduced the time to manufacture a car from more than 12 hours to 2.5 hours!
-In traditional assembly lines, such as the one depicted in this sketch, raw materials enter one end, sequentially pass through each workstation and leave as finished goods at the other end; workers are assigned to one or more workstations.
+Bars need to be designed to meet all operating conditions.
+The key is rooted in the concepts of workstations and assembly lines.
+The core principles utilized for the mass production of automobiles, innovated in 1913 by Henry Ford, are the same.
+His straight-line assembly line reduced the manufacturing time of a single car from 12 hours to 2.5 hours!
+In a traditional assembly line (refer to the sketch below), raw materials enter one end, sequentially pass through each workstation and leave as finished goods at the other end.
+Workers are assigned to one or more workstations.
 Each workstation contains the equipment and machinery necessary to complete a given task.

-CAN THE ASSEMBLY LINE CONCEPT BE APPLIED TO COMMERCIAL BAR DESIGN?
+APPLY THE ASSEMBLY LINE CONCEPT TO COMMERCIAL BAR DESIGN

-If assembly lines can maximize labor efficiency in factories, why can’t commercial bars?
-The concept of workstations can, in fact, be successfully implemented into commercial bar design.
-In bar design we refer to workstations as bartender stations, and the drink orders each bartender produces become one of many “completed assemblies” within their respective station.
-The drinks are handed to customers or wait staff (as opposed to moving to the next workstation).
-Each station is designed to house the necessary equipment to produce a completed drink order of any size.
+Assembly lines maximize labor efficiency in factories.
+The same principles apply to commercial bars.
+At Cabaret Design Group, we implement the workstation concept into commercial bar design everyday.
+In bar design we refer to workstations as bartender stations, and the drink orders each bartender produces become one of many “completed assemblies” within each respective station.
+Bartender stations are designed with the proper equipment to produce completed drink orders.
 Depicted in this drawing is a 3-station bar.

 - All of the equipment necessary to create a small bar.